Tag Archives: Evolution

 A Museum Curator Visits The Creation Museum

-PZ Myers passes along some observations from a museum curator who visited the Creation Museum in Kentucky and wrote about it in a peer-reviewed journal.
+An anti-evolution group built a creationist museum in Kentucky a few years ago.
+There are some amusing accounts from various scientists that have visited the museum, but PZ Myers passes along some observations from a museum curator who visited the museum and wrote about it in a Curator’s journal.

 Intelligent Design Is Not Science